MUtils-MC/MChallenge/.github/assets/README-Modrinth.md

 🏷️ **Tags**
 - `Fun` - Easy Challenge with fun in focus
-- `Randomizer` - Parts of Minecraft are randomized and change each play through
+- `Randomizer` - Parts of Minecraft are randomized and change each play through<br>*Currently requires full access*
 </details><details><summary><b>Damage Duell</b> ▪ <img src='https://mutils.net/images/mc/grab/items/iron_sword.png' width='18'></summary>
 If you deal damage, all other players also get damaged by a percentage